Karl Willius: Squadron leader and death

 On 8 April 1944, Willius made a head-on attack against a formation of B-24 bombers of the 44th Bombardment Group, downing one in flames for his 50th and last aerial victory.
 The Fw 190s reformed as P-47 fighters of the 361st Fighter Group bounced them over Zuiderzee, the Netherlands.
 Willius' Fw 190 A-8 (Werknummer 170009—factory number) "Black 5" was seen to spin into the ground and explode.
 Willius was shot down by First Lieutenant Alton B. Snyder.
 Posthumously, Willius was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), which was presented to his widow Lisette on 9 June 1944.
 He was also promoted to Oberleutnant posthumously.
 His body was not recovered until 23 October 1967, found in his aircraft excavated from a Dutch polder near Kamperzeedijk.
-He was then interred at the Ysselsteyn German war cemetery, Netherlands.
+He was then interred at the Ysselsteyn German war cemetery, Netherlands (Block TE—Row 6—Grave 67).

 Summary of career

 Aerial victory claims

 According to Obermaier, Willius was credited with 50 aerial victories claimed in 371 combat missions.
 This figure includes 17 claims on the Eastern Front, 33 claims on the Western Front, including 11 four-engine bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 49 aerial victory claims, plus four further unconfirmed claims.
 This figure includes 18 aerial victories on the Eastern Front and 31 over the Western Allies, including 11 four-engined bombers.
 The first aerial victory listed by Caldwell is dated on 8 December 1941 and is labeled as his 13th aerial victory, his first with JG 26.
 Authors Prien, Stemmer, Rodeike and Bock, present this claim as his 12th aerial victory, creating a one claim discrepancy in the numbering plan.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 4555".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.